-The primary cosmic rays consisting of protons, alpha particles and heavier nuclei continuously bombard the Earth with a rate of 1000 particles/m$^{2}$ sec at the top of the Earth atmosphere \cite{INTRO}.
-Most of the cosmic rays originate in Galactic sources such as neutron stars, pulsars, supernovae, active galactic nuclei and the Big Bang.
-The relative abundance of nuclei with charge number $Z >1$ in cosmic rays is similar to that in the intersteller medium which indicates that cosmic rays are the normal intersteller matter in astrophysical process.
+The primary cosmic rays consisting of protons, alpha particles and heavier nuclei continuously bombard the Earth at the top of the Earth atmosphere \cite{INTRO}.
+Most of the cosmic rays originate in Galactic sources such as neutron stars, pulsars, supernovae and active galactic nuclei.
+The relative abundance of nuclei with charge number $Z >1$ in cosmic rays is similar to that in the interstellar medium which indicates that cosmic rays are the normal interstellar matter in astrophysical process.
 The majority of cosmic rays from a few GeV to 100 TeV are accelerated in supernova blast.
 The magnetic field of the Sun tends to exclude lower energy particles (E$\approx 1$ GeV).
-During periods of low solar activity, more cosmic rays manage to reach earth.
+During periods of low solar activity, more cosmic rays manage to reach the Earth.
 Earth's magnetic field also tends to exclude lower energy particles.
 The particles have greater difficulty penetrating the Earth's magnetic field near equator than the poles.
 Thus, the intensity of cosmic rays depends both on the location and the time.

 Upon entering the atmosphere, the primary cosmic radiations interact with the air molecules (mainly oxygen and nitrogen nuclei) mostly at 10-15 km above the sea level~\cite{manual}.
 All particles suffer energy losses through hadronic and/or electromagnetic processes.
 The most abundant particles emerging from the energetic hadronic collisions are pions.
 Particles such as kaons, hyperons, charmed particles and nucleon-antinucleon pairs are also produced.
-However, most of these particles are unstable and either decay to other lighter particles or interact further with the air nuclei.
+However, most of these particles interact further with the air or decay to other lighter particles.
 The charged pions and kaons decay to muons and neutrinos as shown below